wdpypere/documentation/docs/components/aii::opennebula::schema.md

         - Optional
         - Type: opennebula_vmtemplate_pci
     - `/software/opennebula/opennebula_vmtemplate/labels`
         - Description: labels is a list of strings to group the VMs under a given name and filter them in the admin and cloud views.
 It is also possible to include in the list sub-labels using a common slash: list("Name", "Name/SubName") This feature is available since OpenNebula 5.x, below this version the change does not take effect.
         - Optional
         - Type: string
     - `/software/opennebula/opennebula_vmtemplate/placements`
         - Optional
         - Type: opennebula_placements
+    - `/software/opennebula/opennebula_vmtemplate/memorybacking`
+        - Description: The optional memoryBacking element may contain several elements that influence how virtual memory pages are backed by host pages.
+    hugepages: This tells the hypervisor that the guest should have its memory allocated using hugepages instead of the normal native page size.
+    nosharepages: Instructs hypervisor to disable shared pages (memory merge, KSM) for this domain.
+    locked: When set and supported by the hypervisor, memory pages belonging to the domain will be locked in hosts memory and the host will not be allowed to swap them out, which might be required for some workloads such as real-time.
+For QEMU/KVM guests, the memory used by the QEMU process itself will be locked too: unlike guest memory, this is an amount libvirt has no way of figuring out in advance, so it has to remove the limit on locked memory altogether.
+Thus, enabling this option opens up to a potential security risk: the host will be unable to reclaim the locked memory back from the guest when its running out of memory, which means a malicious guest allocating large amounts of locked memory could cause a denial-of-service attach on the host.
+        - Optional
+        - Type: string

 ### Functions

  - validate_aii_opennebula_hooks
     - Description:
 Function to validate all aii_opennebula hooks

+ - is_consistent_memorybacking